Dommy99/README-Gen/Develop/README.md

 undefined

 ## Usage
-hskjfh
+use a computer

 ## Contribute
-dsjkhfjka
+money and pizza

 ## license
 This project uses: Apache 2.0

 ## Tests
-hskjhf
+idk paper

 ## Questions
-kjshf
+Dommy99
-You can reach me @ shfjk
+You can reach me @ Dominiqued.akers@gamil.com